 In most situations, viatical settlements are tax-free and can be used to pay for the six most expensive primary approaches to treating cancer: surgery, radiation, pharmacological therapy, hormone therapy, immunotherapy, and chemotherapy.

 Cancer patients may need to receive aggressive and expensive combinations of treatment depending on the success of surgery, that is if surgery is an option.
-If the cancer spreads unexpectedly, patients must be able to pay for additional treatment and medication.
+If cancer spreads unexpectedly, patients must be able to pay for additional treatment and medication.
 Costs to the patient can skyrocket depending on the type and duration of the treatment.

 Many late-stage cancer patients have surgery at least once as part of their aggressive treatment plan.
-Treatment costs also increase if surgery involves multiple medical providers and hospitals, not to mention clinical trials.
+Treatment costs also increase if the surgery involves multiple medical providers and hospitals, not to mention clinical trials.

 If a provider is not in-network, a plan may not cover the full cost for the out-of-network provider or service.
 This can lead the patient to receive unexpected medical bills and added stress.

-At American Life Fund, we believe that knowing all of your financial options in the key!
+At American Life Fund, we believe that knowing all of your financial options is the key!
 The more options, the better!
 We have dedicated viatical settlement specialists ready to assists you every step of the way.
 Apply today.